PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ##### Setting up a connection

-We need to add some code to the application so it connects to the internet and sets up a connection to mbed Cloud.
+You need to add some code to the application, so it connects to the internet and sets up a connection to mbed Cloud.

-Replace ``main.cpp`` with:
+Replace `main.cpp` with:

 ```cpp
 #include "mbed.h"